-Natalie Dykstra is Professor of English at Hope College and teaches courses in biography, American literature of the long nineteenth-century, and women’s literature.
+Natalie Dykstra is Professor of English at Hope College and teaches courses in biography, women’s literature, and American writers in Paris.
 She is also a biographer.
 Clover Adams: A Gilded and Heartbreaking Life, her biography of the photographer and wife of the historian Henry Adams, was published by Houghton Mifflin Harcourt in 2012 and was shortlisted for the Massachusetts Book Awards.
-She is a recipient of a National Endowment for the Humanities Fellowship and is an elected Fellow of the Massachusetts Historical Society.
-She has also received research grants from the Massachusetts Historical Society and the Schlesinger Library at the Radcliffe Institute for Advanced Study.
-Her current project is a biography of the art collector Isabella Stewart Gardner.
+She has received two fellowships from the National Endowment for the Humanities, the first for her Adams book and a recent 2018 Public Scholar Award for her current project, a biography of the art collector Isabella Stewart Gardner, under contract with Houghton Mifflin Harcourt.
+She is an elected Fellow of the Massachusetts Historical Society and has also received research grants from the Massachusetts Historical Society and the Schlesinger Library at the Radcliffe Institute for Advanced Study.
 She manages this website, and you may contact her at firstname.lastname@example.org.
 More about her writing and teaching can be found at nataliedykstra.com.

 Marissa Joanna Doshi is Assistant Professor in the Department of Communication.
 Her research draws on feminist perspectives to examine the creative and cultural dimensions of media and technology.
 In addition to research, she enjoys collaborating with Hope students on research projects and teaching courses in media writing and cultural communication theory.

 Charles Green is Professor of Psychology and was, from 1999 – 2013, the director of the Phelps Scholars Program, an academic/residential opportunity for first-year students interested in issues of race and culture.
 He is a social psychologist who studies race in America, and you can see what he and his students are up to online at Getting Race Right and on Twitter at @getraceright.